 Builders often use larger sections of scant timber to build internal stud walls and partitions.

-Although of similar construction to a partition wall, a stud wall bears the load of a roof, floor, or similar wall above.
+Although of similar construction to a partition wall, a stud wall is a load-bearing wall.
 You can use scant timber for this structural use because it has good compressive strength.

 4. Shed Building

 You can use scant timber to construct garden sheds where you’re not too worried about the appearance.
 I.e. a bit of warp and twist is acceptable.

 For this purpose, scant timber must be treated with a preservative stain or impregnated with Tanalith or similar.

 Scant timber is ideal for use as a structural boxed beam.

 Although the construction industry doesn’t class scant as structural timber, if it’s used in a ladder frame and faced on both sides with plywood, you have a solid, lightweight beam capable of spanning up to 4.8m (the maximum length of scant timber).